Families of self-inverse functions and dilogarithm identities: Further identities obtained via gemini identities

-Next, we calculate the area of the star like figure shown in Fig. 8 with the aid of the constant $k_{0}$.
+so that $k_{0}^{\sqrt{2}+1}-k_{0}^{\sqrt{2}}-1=0$.
+Next, we calculate the area of the star like figure shown in Figure \ref{Figure6} with the aid of the constant $k_{0}$.
 First, the area of the octagon must be evaluated.
 Its area is given by